 For things that can’t be automated, some can be outsourced.
 I recognize that I’m extremely privileged to even have this as an option, but I want to explore it for two reasons.
 One is simple: to free up my time.
 The second is less obvious: to learn to give up some control.
 My decision to outsource isn’t so much about location arbitrage or becoming hyper-efficient, but instead about seeking help and learning to build something bigger than myself.

 I’m constantly impressed by what other people are able to do around me when they trust people with their businesses.
 I just need to get there mentally.
-At this point, I’m not entirely sure what I can outsource, but that’s a priority for me to figure out.
+At this point, I’m not entirely sure what I should outsource, but that’s a priority for me to figure out.

 “At first, it was hard for me to imagine anyone else being able to do these tasks that seems so ‘proprietary’ to me, but I quickly learned other people could do it, and they could even do it better.” - Pat Walls, 2019 Recap